Conversion Marketing – Domain Name Registration

 ISP means the internet service provider through which the Domain Name in dispute has been registered or is hosted; Party means a Complainant or Respondent and ‘Parties’ has a corresponding meaning;

-Procedure means the Procedure for the conduct of proceedings under the Dispute Resolution Service;
+The procedure means the Procedure for the conduct of proceedings under the Dispute Resolution Service;

 Respondent means the person (including a legal person) in whose name or on whose behalf a Domain Name is registered and against whom the Complainant makes a complaint;

-Rights includes, but is not limited to, rights enforceable under English law.
+Rights include, but is not limited to, rights enforceable under English law.
 However, a Complainant will be unable to rely on rights in a name or term which is wholly descriptive of the Complainant’s business;

 Dispute Resolution Service

 - A Respondent must submit to proceedings under the Dispute Resolution Service if a Complainant asserts to us, according to the Procedure, that: